 In short, I wanted to implement version control.

-The workflow I settled on is straightforward: I push my .fountain script files to a GitHub repository, then use ’afterwriting, an open-source Fountain converter, to automatically keep the PDF versions up-to-date.
+The workflow I settled on is straightforward: every time I push updated scripts to a GitHub repository, the open-source Fountain converter ’afterwriting automatically (re)generates the PDF versions of those scripts.

 Requirement (1) is satisfied because Fountain files are plaintext, and thus compatible with GitHub’s compare (diff) feature.
 Requirement (2) is satisfied because ’afterwriting has a command line interface that can be automated with GitHub Actions.